Cities are the primary locations to spend a night in Latvia. The larger the city, the more expensive is the accommodation.

 Short-term apartment rental is often possible through Air BnB and Booking.com but may require collateral and have limited check-in / check-out hours and are comparatively expensive.
 They are more useful for larger groups or families.

-However, not every muiža hotel will be within an impressive building and location, as some of the nobles weren’t especially rich and their “manors” did not differ that much from ordinary 19th century homes.
+However, not every muiža hotel will be within an impressive building and location, as some of the nobles weren’t especially rich and their “manors” did not differ that much from ordinary 19th-century homes.
 So, if you want to spend a night within a building built for the richest, you have to read beyond official comments at booking websites.

 In cities the array of places to eat is rather large, the most so in Riga, where there is catering for every taste and wallet size.

-All cities have fast food chain restaurants typically located on the outskirts or in the shipping malls.
+All cities have fast food chain restaurants typically located on the outskirts or in the shopping malls.
 McDonald’s here has been dwarfed in the number of outlets by its regional (Finnish) competitor Hesburger, which offers similar albeit somewhat cheaper fare.
 Pizzerias are also somewhat popular, many of them owned by Lithuanian chains such as Čili Pizza.
 They often actually offer various food, not only pizzas.

 Cafeterias are especially popular, offering both coffee and various cakes.